walkerdb/dsc_workshops/open_refine/readme.md

 #####Concatenating strings
 In python a segment of text, called a _string_, is designated by enclosing some selection of text in quotes, like ```"this"```.
 Strings can have all sorts of operations called on them.
-You can join multiple strings together just by adding them:
+You can join multiple strings together by adding them:

 ```python
 >>> "string 1" + ": " + "string 2"